Triple lock alternatives: will the government reform the state pension?

 If you are worried about the cost of your golden years, there are some important steps you can take to boost your retirement savings.
 These include upping your contributions to your workplace pension scheme; stashing any surplus income in your retirement pot; and taking advantage of any unused pension allowances.

 If you don’t currently qualify for the full state pension, you could also consider buying additional National Insurance credits.
-Likewise, if you are taking time out of work to help raise children, remember that this counts towards your qualifying years.
+Likewise, if you take time away from work to help raise children or care for family members, remember that this counts towards your qualifying years.
 Claiming child benefit will help you rack up those valuable National Insurance credits.

 Katie Williams